Harshit-Sonawala/Patient_Management_System/readme.md

 * SQLite3 as the database
 * pandas for reading/writing data
 * Matplotlib for the graph
-* Numpy fo the graph
+* Numpy for the graph
 * Converted to exe using PyInstaller